swiftlang/swift-evolution/proposals/testing/NNNN-polling-confirmations.md

   sourceLocation: SourceLocation = #_sourceLocation,
   _ body: nonisolated(nonsending) @escaping () async throws -> sending R?
 ) async throws -> R

+/// Confirm that some expression eventually returns a non-nil value
+///
+/// - Parameters:
+///   - comment: A user-specified comment describing this confirmation.
+///   - stopCondition: When to stop polling.
+///   - duration: The expected length of time to continue polling for.
+///     This value does not incorporate the time to run `body`, and may not
+///     correspond to the wall-clock time that polling lasts for, especially on
+///     highly-loaded systems with a lot of tests running.
+///     If nil, this uses whatever value is specified under the last
+///     ``PollingConfirmationConfigurationTrait`` added to the test or suite
+///     with a matching stopCondition.
+///     If no such trait has been added, then polling will be attempted for
+///     about 1 second before recording an issue.
+///     `duration` must be greater than or equal to `interval`.
+///   - interval: The minimum amount of time to wait between polling attempts.
+///     If nil, this uses whatever value is specified under the last
+///     ``PollingConfirmationConfigurationTrait`` added to the test or suite
+///     with a matching stopCondition.
+///     If no such trait has been added, then polling will wait at least
+///     1 millisecond between polling attempts.
+///     `interval` must be greater than 0.
+///   - sourceLocation: The location in source where the confirmation was called.
+///   - body: The function to invoke.
+The expression is considered to pass if
+///     the `body` returns a ``PollResult`` where `value` is non-nil.
+Similarly, the
+///     expression is considered to fail if `body` returns a ``PollResult``
+///     where `value` is nil.
+///
+/// - Throws: A `PollingFailedError` if the `body` does not return true within
+///   the polling duration.
+///
+/// - Returns: The last non-nil value returned by `body`.
+///
+/// Use polling confirmations to check that an event while a test is running in
+/// complex scenarios where other forms of confirmation are insufficient.
+For
+/// example, waiting on some state to change that cannot be easily confirmed
+/// through other forms of `confirmation`.
+@available(macOS 13.0, iOS 16.0, watchOS 9.0, tvOS 16.0, *)
+@discardableResult
+public func confirmation<R>(
+  _ comment: Comment? = nil,
+  until stopCondition: PollingStopCondition,
+  within duration: Duration? = nil, pollingEvery interval: Duration? = nil,
+  sourceLocation: SourceLocation = #_sourceLocation,
+  _ body: nonisolated(nonsending) @escaping () async throws -> sending PollResult<R>
+) async throws -> R {
+  let poller = Poller(
+    stopCondition: stopCondition,
+    duration: stopCondition.duration(with: duration),
+    interval: stopCondition.interval(with: interval),
+    comment: comment,
+    sourceContext: SourceContext(
+      backtrace: .current(),
+      sourceLocation: sourceLocation
+    )
+  )
+  return try await poller.evaluateOptional() {
+    do {
+      return try await body()
+    } catch {
+      return nil
+    }
+  }
+}
 ```

 ### New `PollingStopCondition` enum